kalloc/typod/README.md

 ## What is it?

-Typod is a missing spelling corrector for [sphinx], and it uses sphinx dictionary as source for spell checking
+Typod is a missing spelling corrector for [sphinx], and it uses sphinx dictionary as source for spell checking.
+It's based on original research and PoC that were written by [@iamdonefor]

 ## What have we?